 - Listing of practices for sale

+- Recruiting associates

-- Marketing listed practices
+- Marketing-listed practices

 - Showing practices to potential buyers

 - Writing offers to purchase

+- Serving as a practice buyer representative

-- Making sure all appropriate paperwork is signed
+- Making sure all appropriate paperwork is legally compliant and signed

 Choosing a practice broker is much like choosing an accountant or attorney.
 In addition to using the suggestions for finding an accountant or attorney, you will need to ask if the broker represents the practice owner or both the practice owner and you as the would-be associate/buyer.
 The latter is called "dual agency" and includes built-in ethical challenges.
 Is it really possible to represent both parties equitably and equally?
-Dual agents may be paid by both the buyer and seller.
-Theoretically, dual agents work for the best outcome for both parties.
+Dual agents may be paid by both the buyer and the seller.
+In an ideal world, dual agents work for the best outcome for both parties.
 If you are working with a broker who is a seller's agent (or with a dual-agency broker), you really should consider hiring an independent attorney or broker to represent your interests.

 You will also want to ask how your earnest money will be handled.
-Typically, earnest money is deposited in an account and used toward the purcase price of the practice at closing.
+Typically, earnest money is deposited in an account and used toward the purchase price of the practice at closing.
 The amount of earnest money can be negotiated.
 Another question you will want to ask is, what is the average length of time from acceptance of offer until close?
-The longer the wait, the more financial resources you will need to live on.
+The longer the wait, the more financial resources you will need to live on before income can be earned from the practice.